JITHESH006/M2_EMBSYS/Requirements/README.md

 # Requirements
 ## Introduction
-Now a days we are seeing many of the automobiles are using Air Conditioners to avoid heat similarly in cold regions it has similar importance for heaters to operate this will help the person who drives in a comfortable position.
+Many automobile industry now use air conditioners to avoid heat, and heaters are equally important in cold places.
+This will keep the person driving in a comfortable position.
 ## Abstract
 The hotness control framework is fundamentally used to control the temperature of a vehicle seat.
 At the point when a client or driver of the vehicle gets situated on a vehicle, the button sensor gets enacted.
 From that point onward, the client gains admittance to turn on the warmer.
 The temperature sensor continues to screen the temperature and sends the simple worth to the microcontroller.
 The microcontroller processes the simple contribution of the temperature sensor and results a temperature esteem through sequential correspondence.
 Every one of the exercises of the control framework are done on a microcontroller called Atmega328.
 ## Advantages